Top 12 Life Lessons From 2019

 Family is so important

-After 2018 when I lost my uncle to cancer, my grandad to dementia and spent half a year worrying about the birth of my gorgeous cousin Ayla after the loss of her sister the previous year.
+After 2018 when I lost my uncle to cancer, my grandad to dementia, and spent half a year worrying about the birth of my gorgeous cousin Ayla after the loss of her sister the previous year.
 2019 really reminded me how important family is and I’ve tried to act on it as much as possible.
-And let everyone know how much I love them and are proud of them.
+And let everyone know how much I love them and am proud of them.

 Staying in touch with people is crucial